panthajan/LinuxThings/MySQL Data Directory Change in AWS Ubuntu.md

 ===MySQL Data Directory Change in AWS Ubuntu===

 1. Create AWS EC2 with Ubuntu OS
-2. Connect to EC by SSH then Install MySQL by command:
+2. Connect to EC2 by SSH then Install MySQL by command:

     ```
     sudo apt update
     sudo apt install mysql-server
     ```

+    Check MySQL Server Status by:

+    ```
+    sudo systemctl status mysql.service
+    ```
-    Start MySQL by using the below Command:
+    If Service not start then Start MySQL by using the below Command:

     ```
     sudo systemctl start mysql.service